LPCN 1148 – Management of Liver Cirrhosis

 Product Attributes:

 LPCN 1148 is an oral androgen receptor agonist comprising testosterone laurate (“TL”) a unique prodrug of an endogenous hormone.
-It is intended for use as a monotherapy and as an adjunct to current SOC for prevention of Overt Hepatic encephalopathy.
+It is intended for use as a monotherapy and as an adjunct to current standard of care for prevention of Overt Hepatic encephalopathy.

-LPCN 1148 is targeted indications for: a) Treatment of Sarcopenia in Cirrhosis (Fast Track Designation) and b) Prevention of recurrent Overt Hepatic Encephalopathy (OHE), and).
-LPCN 1148 has demonstrated in phase 2 trial improvement in sarcopenia and lower recurrent OHE events and time to first recurrent effect with no background therapy restrictions.
+LPCN 1148 is targeted indications for: a) Prevention of recurrent Overt Hepatic Encephalopathy (OHE) and b) Treatment of Sarcopenia in Cirrhosis (Fast Track Designation) and).
+LPCN 1148 has demonstrated in phase 2 trial improvement in sarcopenia and lower recurrent OHE events and time to first recurrent effect with no background therapy (rifaximin and/or lactulose) restrictions.

 About Indication: